310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Midori %}
-Mmm… It’s not really about me… It feels like Morisawa-senpai gets really anxious without you around…
+Mm~… It’s not really about us… It feels like Morisawa-senpai gets really anxious without you around…

 So please don’t just disappear out of nowhere…
 {% endbubble %}